Language selection

 Bilateral relations

-Canada and Sweden have a number of bilateral agreements in place, including the International Experience Canada Program, which allows young Canadians to live and work for a time in Sweden.
+Canada and Sweden have a number of bilateral agreements in place, including the International Experience Canada Program, which allows young Swedes and Canadians to live, work, and travel to each other’s countries.

 Canada is represented in Sweden by the Embassy of Canada to Sweden, in Stockholm, and by an Honorary Consul in Gothenburg.
 In Canada, Sweden maintains an Embassy in Ottawa, and Honorary consulates in Calgary, Edmonton, Halifax, Montréal, Québec, Regina, Toronto, Vancouver and Winnipeg.